Now in public beta -- v0.19.1

 defmacro · quasiquote

-Define behavior once, use it everywhere.
-Turmeric's typeclass system handles dispatch at compile time — no virtual tables, no runtime cost.
+Attach new behavior to any type without touching it.
+Turmeric resolves typeclass dispatch at compile time -- no virtual tables, no runtime cost.

 typeclasses.tur